-Alex W. Rodriguez is a writer, trombonist and PhD student in Ethnomusicology at UCLA, studying with Steven Loza and James Newton.
+Alex W. Rodriguez is a writer, improviser, trombonist and PhD student in Ethnomusicology at UCLA, where he is currently studying with Steven Loza and James Newton.

 From July through December of 2005, Alex lived in Santiago, Chile, where he performed with jazz musicians in Chile, Argentina and Bolivia.
 Performances included his participation in the 6th annual Trombonanza trombone festival, and gigs with Los Andes Big Band at LaPaz Festijazz and El Club de Jazz de Santiago.

-After Amherst, Alex lived in Oakland, CA where he played, taught, went broke, and realized that he didn’t want to be a professional musician.
-In January 2009, he completed an MA in Jazz History and Research at Rutgers University, studing with Conrad Herwig, Lewis Porter, Henry Martin and John Howland.
-His MA thesis, “White and Blue: Alternate Takes on Jack Teagarden” is a four-part analysis of the jazz influence of one of the first great jazz trombonists, Jack Teagarden.
+He later completed an MA in Jazz History and Research at Rutgers University, studying with Conrad Herwig, Lewis Porter, Henry Martin and John Howland.
+His MA thesis, “White and Blue: Alternate Takes on Jack Teagarden” is a four-part analysis of one of the first great jazz trombonists, Jack Teagarden.
 He has contributed to jazz.com’s Encyclopedia of Jazz Musicians, as well as jazz-related coverage for The Star-Ledger, Hartford Advocate, NPR Music, and WBGO.

 Alex can be reached by e-mail at firstname.lastname@example.org — if you would like to send CDs for review or other promotional materials for new jazz, please e-mail him for a physical address.